 So Obvious That A Blind Person Could Tell!

 Actually, in many cases a blind person could tell better than a sighted person.
 Some obvious fakes have a slightly too smooth, slippery feel, and as mentioned above, sharp edges or irregular milling.
 A blind person would detect these by feel, whereas most sighted people forget to use all their senses.
 Another sense to use is that of sound.
 Many fakes sound wrong, either when clinked together or when "rung" by dropping or spinning onto a hard surface.
 Once again, most blind people could and would detect these fakes, but many sighted people would fail to listen to the evidence provided by their ears.
-The cause of the different sound may be because the alloy used is incorrect, often of lower carat gold, but also because many fakes are produce by casting, and this produces a coin of lower density which is also softer.
+The cause of the different sound may be because the alloy used is incorrect, often of lower carat gold, but also because many fakes are produced by casting, and this produces a coin of lower density which is also softer.
 When metal is cold-worked, for example by striking, it becomes hardened, and this would affect its sonic properties.